1.3.1. Commonly Used Options¶

 - -O2¶

-Most optimizations enabled; some optimizations that require significantly additional compile time are disabled.
+Most optimizations enabled; some optimizations that are likely to increase code size are disabled.

 - -O3¶

-All optimizations available at -O2 plus others that require additional compile time to perform.
+All optimizations available at -O2 plus others that may increase code size.

 - -Og¶